-Reading, writing, and conversation in both Mandarin and Cantonese are led by teachers David Yang, Mengshi Li, Maggie Fan, Menghan Wang, and Tiffany He.
+Reading, writing, and conversation in both Mandarin and Cantonese are led by teachers Mengshi Li, Maggie Fan, Tiffany He, Lilian Pan, & Tandy Tang.
 They carefully guide their students in learning and practicing their skills through not only traditional methods but also with other various media including the computers and iPads in the classroom.
 Chinese classes are offered to all ages.
 The youngest students are toddlers in the Parent and Me class.
 A parent attends class with a toddler to learn Mandarin.
 There are Beginner, Intermediate, and Advanced classes for children, teens, and adults.

 Our students are also provided with opportunities to do volunteer work in the school.
 They are often seen assisting teachers in the classrooms.
 With hard work, there is always room for fun.
 Celebrations and parties are held for students to develop an appreciation for the Chinese culture and language.